On splitting and splittable families: The splitting game

 In this section we again look for arrangements that are in some sense the least splittable.
 This time, rather than considering the number of splitters an arrangement has, we instead consider whether the arrangement can be split under adversarial conditions.
 To do this, we adopt a game theoretic perspective on the notion of set splitting.

-The \emph{splitting game} is played by player Split and Skew on a game board $\mathcal B$ consisting of a family of subsets of some $[k]$ (together with the value of $k$).
-An instance of the game consists of a game board together with a $t \in \{\mathrm{Split},\mathrm{Skew}\}$ indicating which player goes first.
-The players alternate claiming an element from $[k]$, without repetition, until all the elements have been claimed.
-Split wins the game if the set of elements she claimed splits the collection $\mathcal B$, and Skew wins otherwise.
+The \emph{splitting game} is played by players Split and Skew on a game board $(k,\mathcal B)$, where $k$ is a positive integer and $\mathcal B$ is a family of subsets of $[k]$.
+An instance $(k, \mathcal B, t)$ of the game consists of a game board together with $t \in \{\mathrm{Split},\mathrm{Skew}\}$ indicating which player goes first.
+The players alternately claim an element from $[k]$, without repetition, until all the elements have been claimed.
+Split wins the game if the set of elements Split claimed splits $\mathcal B$ (\emph{i.e.}, splits every $B\in\mathcal B$), and Skew wins otherwise.

 The splitting game lies in the general class of games known as Maker--Breaker games.
 Introduced by Paul Erd\"os and John Selfridge, such games consist of two players choosing objects with Maker trying to occupy some winning arrangement and Breaker trying to prevent Maker's success \cite{beck-tic}.
 Since such games are finite and of perfect information, Zermelo's theorem implies that in each instance of the game, one of the two players must have a winning strategy.